 Petition to Determine a Parental Relationship

-The Petition to Determine a Parental Relationship is the pleading used when there is no legal father established for a child.
+The Petition to Determine a Parental Relationship is used when there is no legal father established for a child.

 Petition for Custody and Support